TigerHacks-Competition-Team/WilsonHacksWebsite/README.md

 The class 'current_page_item' specifies that it is the current page and should be set for every page and no class should be set in for the other pages.

-### home page
+### Home Page
 #### index.html

-The index.html file controls the home page
+The index.html file controls the home page.

+The differnet wrappers indicate differently formated content.

+#### wrapper style1
+List of images.

+#### wrapper style2
+Two side by side headings with captions and buttons.

+#### wrapper style3
+Left large image or other contnent combined with a spotlite section on the right which consists of an images with a title and caption.